KamadoTanjiro-beep/Smart-Aquarium-V3.0/README.md

 # Aquarium Automation using NodeMCU ESP-12E V3.0

-## Disclaimer: I take absolutely no responsibility for the things that may happen due to the use of this code.
+## Disclaimer: I take absolutely no responsibility for any accidents that may happen due to the use of this code.
 Use it with your own risk.
 If you are a minor work under proper supervision.
 HIGH VOLTAGE electricity involved!!
 Proceed with extreme caution.

 ### What's New?
 * Completely New WebServer UI